 Site-specific Art Installation

 Site-specific art installations highlight the nature of space and disrupt the unwritten rules informing how that space is experienced.
 Participants gain a heightened awareness of how space shapes the creation of meaning and effects message reception.

 In this workshop, participants look at works of site-specific art installation, performance art and guerrilla advertising to analyze what those works say, change and highlight about the nature of site (space and place).
 Participants engage in a site-specific storytelling tour of their school or community space and collaborative mapping activities.
 Participants produce and install works that disrupt and/or highlight our relationship with space (public, private or virtual) and invite audiences to interact with that space in new ways.

 In past workshops participants have created art installations, performative art actions, guerrilla awareness campaigns and interactive games.
 Activities are tailored to the age and needs of each group.

 Zines (D.I.Y. low budget publications) are fun to make and an empowering introduction to the world of publishing, community building and collaborative storytelling (such as fan- fiction).
-Participants gain an appreciation for the relationship between corporate interests and mass media and examine how that relationship effects messages.
+Participants gain an appreciation for the relationship between corporate interests and mass media and examine how that relationship affects messages.

 In this workshop, participants look at youth-driven media and zines, examine how advertising effects media messages and discuss the way headlines are used to control meaning and herd audiences.
 Participants explore the limitless possibilities of zines by creating one on a theme of their choice, connecting a variety of ideas.
 Participants learn simple booklet/zine making techniques.